Continue with LinkedIn

 • Site audit customization is limited: While Site Crawl covers the fundamentals well, it is less configurable than Screaming Frog or Sitebulb for advanced technical SEO audits.
 Power users may find the fixed crawl settings and issue categorization too rigid for complex site architectures.

-Moz Pro offers four subscription tiers: Starter at $49/month, Standard at $99/month, Medium at $179/month, and Large at $299/month — all prices reflect monthly billing.
-Annual billing is available and comes with a 20% discount
+Moz Pro offers four subscription tiers: Starter at $49/month, Standard at $99/month, Medium at $179/month, and Large at $299/month – all prices reflect annual billing.
+Monthly billing is available at a higher rate ($59 to $359/month).
+Every plan includes a 7-day free trial.

 Moz Pro for Small Businesses and Solopreneurs